clugg/sm-json/README.md

 If you prefer this style you may wish to use it instead.

 ## Testing
 A number of common tests have been written [here](addons/sourcemod/scripting/json_test.sp).
-These tests include library-specific tests (which can be considered examples of how the library can be used) as well as almost every test from the [json.org test suite](https://www.json.org/JSON_checker/).
-Tests regarding unsupported features such as Unicode handling have been excluded.
+These tests include library-specific tests (which can be considered examples of how the library can be used) as well as every relevant test from the [json.org test suite](https://www.json.org/JSON_checker/).

 The test plugin uses the [sm-testsuite](https://github.com/clugg/sm-testsuite) library, which is included as a submodule to this repository.
 If you wish to run the tests yourself, follow these steps:
 1. run `git submodule update --init` on your command line inside the `sm-json` directory